-- There are three main sections of an antique tall case clock, one, the waist and base, second, the removable bonnet and third, the movement and dial assembly plus the weights.
+- There are three main sections of an antique tall case clock, one, the waist and base, second, the removable bonnet, and third, the movement and dial assembly plus the weights.

 - The bonnet slides forward for easy removal.
 Prior to removing the bonnet check to see if the top finials are attached.
-Most tall case clocks have brass ball or wood finials.
+Most tall case clocks have brass balls or wood finials.
 Over time they can become loose.
 If loose, remove them.

 Disassembly is really quite simple if you carefully follow a step-by-step process and work slowly and methodically

 - Check to see if the weights are on the clock.
 If not, removing the bonnet may cause the dial and movement to tip forward since the movement often sits unattached to the seat board rails.
 The movement and dial can be removed without the weights attached but you will need a second person to hold and stabilize the movement and dial while you slide the bonnet partway forward.